How to make a pants pattern

 These were the final steps in drafting a pants/trouser pattern.
 Please, have in mind that this is the very basic sloper that can be modified in various ways.

-You can modify the length and width of the legs, add a zipper fly and pockets, change the depth of the darts, etc. You can also tailor it once you’ve drafted it.
+You can modify the length and width of the legs, add a zipper fly and pockets, change the depth of the darts, etc. Also, you can tailor it once you’ve drafted it.

 For example, you can remove wrinkles on the crotch or bottom, lengthen or shorten it in the hips area, etc. Here is a good course on that: One Pattern Many Looks